-People with doughy soft muscle texture … may feel incredibly stiff and sore.
+People with soft, doughy muscle texture … may feel incredibly stiff and sore.

 Practice and knowledge of anatomy is valuable, of course.
 I can’t feel a grain of sand through a wall, but after years of practice I can find your infraspinatus muscle in the dark in about four seconds.
 Through a thick towel, probably.
-However, therapists routinely fool themselves into thinking they are feeling things under their hands that are not actually there, or things that are might be there somewhere but cannot possibly be detected with any reliability.
+However, therapists routinely fool themselves into thinking they are feeling things under their hands that are not actually there, or things that might be there somewhere but cannot possibly be detected with any reliability.
 They do this because of pride, ideology, active imaginations, and wishful thinking.

 Pareidolia is the product of a number of well-known cognitive and sensory distortions, and it has many familiar cousins.
 Over-interpreted perception has always been a problem for empiricism.
 We actually do perceive what we want and expect to see.
 The brain is just fantastically good at making up patterns … and palpation provides some rich opportunities for it.

-“Wow, your trapezius feel really tight!”
+“Wow, your trapezius feels really tight!”

 Pause.
 Think.
 Hmmm.
 So?

 “Of course, I have no idea what that means, or if I can change it, or if it would matter if I could.
-But, for the record, they feel pretty bullet-proof!”
+But, for the record, they feel pretty bullet-proof.”

 This study confirms clinical findings with heterogeniosity in pain sensitivity and hardness across the upper trapezius muscle.